mitchell-jones/mitchell-jones.github.io/README.md

 Source Data can be found [here](https://data.cityofnewyork.us/City-Government/Citywide-Payroll-Data-Fiscal-Year-/k397-673e)

 ## [Project 3: Made With ML 2020 Summer Incubator](https://github.com/mitchell-jones/DS-Incubator-2020)
-This is a group project for the 2020 Made With [Machine Learning Summer Data Science Incubator](https://madewithml.com/programs/ds-incubator-summer-2020/).
+This is a group project for the 2020 [Made With Machine Learning Summer Data Science Incubator](https://madewithml.com/programs/ds-incubator-summer-2020/).
 It is a team effort comprised of myself and Victor Zheng.

+Our aim is to create a multi-faceted project through analysis of the MovieLens Dataset.
 Currently, this project is a work in progress, and will be developed over the course of the summer.
-Our aim is to create a multi-faceted project through analysis of the MovieLens Dataset.

 This end-to-end project will explore popular Data Science topics including:
 * Exploratory Data Analysis